Objects for intermediate learners

 What Are Objects?

-In English, we have three main kinds of objects that are listed below:
+In English, there are three main kinds of objects as listed below:

 - Simple Objects